English 201/202: Accelerated Academic English I and II— 4 units (each semester)

 English 210: Oral Communication — 3 units

 This course meets the GE Segment I requirement for oral communication and focuses on listening and speaking skills.
 The activities for the course include interviews, small group discussion, whole class discussion, informational and persuasive oral presentations by individuals and by panels and evaluation of oral presentations.

 English 215: Second-Year Composition — 3 units

-This course meets the GE requirement for written communication.
-The course focuses on the writing and revision of compositions, in the style and form that is required in university coursework.
+This course focuses on the writing and revision of compositions, in the style and form that is required in university coursework.
 Instruction is focused on essays that synthesize information from outside texts with the students’ own analysis.
 Students practice critical thinking through critical reading, argumentation and making connections between their ideas and those of outside authors.
 Students finish the semester with a research paper.
 Structure is reviewed as necessary.
 Repeatable for credit.